 Snoring products are big business—and for good reason.
 Snoring affects nearly 57% of men and 40% of women—and their bedpartners.
 But do snoring prevention devices work?

 It depends.
 Snoring has one basic cause: obstructed upper airways.
 When your airway is too narrow, you work harder to breathe in, and the air that gets through becomes turbulent, making the surrounding soft tissues vibrate.
-But obstructed airways can be caused by a number of factors, including a floppy soft palate, a large tongue, nasal blockage, an oversized uvula, large tonsils, or a combination of any of the above.
+But obstructed airways can be caused by several factors, including a floppy soft palate, a large tongue, nasal blockage, an oversized uvula, large tonsils, or a combination of the above.
 Snoring products tend to address one of these issues (and not all of them, e.g., large uvulas or tonsils).
 How do you know which snoring solution is best for you if you don’t know the exact cause of your snoring?

 You can discover the anatomical cause behind your snoring by visiting a snoring specialist like Dr. Marc Kayem.
-An ENT who’s successfully treated snoring for over 25 years, Dr. Kayem, has a wealth of knowledge regarding the pros and cons of anti-snoring products and treatments.
+An ENT who’s successfully treated snoring for over 25 years, Dr. Kayem has a wealth of knowledge regarding the pros and cons of anti-snoring products and treatments.
 “You’ll get a better result after an exam determines the root cause of your snoring,” he says, “but some anti-snoring devices may relieve some people.”

 ZQuiet Mouthpieces (Anti-Snoring Devices starting at $49.95)